-For more information on deposits, see the coupon booklet (Form 8109) and Pub.
-583. Starting a Business and Keeping Records.
+For more information on deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
+583, Starting a Business and Keeping Records.

-If the fund owes tax when it files Form 1120-SF, do not include the payment with the return.
-Instead, mail or deliver the payment with Form 8109 to a qualified depositary, or use EFTPS, if applicable.
+If the fund owes tax when it files Form 1120-SF, do not include the payment CAUTION with the tax return.
+Instead, mail or deliver the payment with Form 8109 to an authorized depositary, or use EFTPS, if applicable.